Intermittent fasting is as effective as counting calories, new study finds

 Varady says they designed the study that way because "most people with diets will lose weight for about six months and after that it usually plateaus."

 The results suggest that time-restricted eating can lead to a kind of "natural calorie restriction," Varady says.
-She say it may be largely a result of people having less time to eat, particularly in the after dinner hours.
+She says it may be largely a result of people having less time to eat, particularly in the after-dinner hours.

-Another feature of the study was that both weight-loss groups had regular counseling with dieticians in which they learned about "healthy food choices" and learned cognitive behavioral strategies to prevent themselves from regaining the weight.
+Another feature of the study was that both weight loss groups had regular counseling with dietitians in which they learned about healthy food choices and learned cognitive behavioral strategies to prevent themselves from regaining weight.

-Gilden points to the results of another trial that that found time-restricted eating didn't lead to meaningful weight loss over the course of 12 weeks.
-In that study, he points out there was no dietary counseling and support.
+Gilden cites the results of another trial that found that time-restricted eating didn't lead to meaningful weight loss over the course of 12 weeks.
+In that study, he points out, there was no dietary counseling or support.

-In the study, those who did time-restricted eating and calorie counting had "moderately high adherence" throughout the course of the yearlong study.
+In the study, those who did time-restricted eating or calorie counting had "moderately high adherence" throughout the course of the yearlong study.

 "It can be a big pain for a lot of folks," she says.

-Peterson says this study's comparison of time-restricted eating versus standard calorie counting suggests "for a lot less effort, you can cut your calories by the same amount."
+Peterson says this study's comparison of time-restricted eating and standard calorie counting suggests "for a lot less effort, you can cut your calories by the same amount."

-The implications of this research is not that intermittent fasting is somehow an "excuse to change your diet for the worse," says Dorothy Sears, a professor of nutrition in Arizona State University's College of Health Solutions and Executive director of Clinical and Community Translational Science.
+The implication of this research is not that intermittent fasting is somehow an "excuse to change your diet for the worse," says Dorothy Sears, a professor of nutrition at Arizona State University's College of Health Solutions and executive director of clinical and community translational science.

 "We are designed to most optimally process nutrients during the day," Sears says.
 "So let's just start by having people eat during the daytime and avoid the nighttime eating, which in itself is associated with negative health outcomes."